 Apart from the benefits that have been discussed, this seed has a host of uses.
 Flaxseed can be used in baking as a substitute for wheat and other grains that are not gluten-free.
-Medicinally, flaxseed can be used in order to treat sore throats, infections in the respiratory tract and cough.
-It is used to treat kidney problems in patients who have Lupus.
+Medicinally, flax seed can be used in order to treat sore throats, infections in the respiratory tract and cough.
+Flax Seeds is used to treat kidney problems in patients who have Lupus.

-It even helps with depression and ADHD.
+Flax Seeds even help with depression and ADHD.
 It is also used in medicines that treat rheumatoid arthritis, malaria, and infections of the bladder.
-Flaxseed can also be applied to the skin by people who want to treat eczema, acne, boils, burns, and inflammations.
+Flax seed can also be applied to the skin by people who want to treat eczema, acne, boils, burns, and inflammations.
 The flax plant is a fiber plant which can be used to produce linen and other fibers.

 Although flaxseed is quite safe to consume, there are certain instances where its consumption can be possibly unsafe.
 Pregnant women and women who are breastfeeding are usually asked to avoid taking flaxseed as it often acts like estrogen and it may be harmful to the pregnancy or the infant.
 People who have a bleeding disorder are advised not to consume flaxseed as it may slow down the process of clotting, leading to more bleeding.

 Patients with gastrointestinal obstructions cannot consume flaxseed has it helps with bowel movements and may speed things along faster than the body can naturally handle with those obstructions.
 It can also speed up hormone related conditions as it acts like estrogen.